darrencauthon/freeobjectivistbooks/README.md

 ## A few practical tips

+* Make sure you're using Ruby 1.9.2 (on a Mac, you may have 1.8 installed by default).
 * The best way to run the app locally is using Foreman: `foreman start`.
 That runs both the server and a delayed_jobs worker thread.
 (This will run the app at port 5000, not 3000 as is the default when you run `rails server`.)
 * Documentation is available (via RDoc); find it in doc/app/index.html and regenerate it with `rake doc:app`.
 * We use Delayed::Jobs for long-running tasks.
 Worth reading up on if you're touching notifications/reminders.